timwoodart/react-redux-example/README.md

 # React/Redux Example
-Redux / React Example to display the application architecture whereby the User Action of entering in there profile details will update the State tree and ultimately, the View.
+Redux / React Example to display the application architecture whereby the User Action of entering in there profile details will update the State tree and ultimately, other components in the View.

 ## Installation and Startup
 `npm install`<br>
-`npm start`
+`npm start`<br>
+Go to http://localhost:3000/ in your browser

 To run locally with webpack hot reloading (Development Mode) `npm run dev`